 Columns A, B, and C - Describe site preparation costs paid or incurred during the tax year.
 List costs separately and in detail.
 If the tax year is the tax year in which the effective date of the COC occurs enter all costs paid or incurred to prepare the site to qualify for the COC.
+If needed, see Additional forms.

 Line 3 - New York S corporations: Transfer this amount to Form CT-34-SH, New York S Corporation Shareholders' Information Schedule, and provide your shareholders with their pro rata share of this line.
-The shareholder will enter that amount on Form IT-611.2, Claim for Brownfield Redevelopment Tax Credit, for Qualified Sites Accepted into the Brownfield Cleanup Program on or After July 1, 2015.
+The shareholder will enter that amount on Form IT-611.2, Claim for Brownfield Redevelopment Tax Credit, for